aske-w/itu-minitwit/security-analysis.md

 1. Attacker inputs javascript in an input field and accesses data of another user
 1. Attacker is able to socially engineer a group member to expose a secret.
 1. Attacker uses DDoS crash or halt our server or database.
 1. Since we have no requirements for passwords, it's possible for the users to create single letter or number passwords.
-Ths would make it very easy for the attacker to guess.
+This would make it very easy for the attacker to guess.

 ## B. Risk Analysis